awsdocs/amazon-connect-admin-guide/doc_source/what-numbers-can-be-ported.md

 + The type of phone number being ported\.
 + Your service contract with your current service provider\.

-To find out if a phone number that you currently own can be ported to Amazon Connect:
+To find out if a phone number that you currently own—whether local, mobile, or toll\-free—can be ported to Amazon Connect:

 1. See if your country supports number porting: [Region requirements for ordering and porting phone numbers](phone-number-requirements.md)\.